Visiting Zion in March

 The Best Time to Visit Zion National Park for Avoiding the Crowds

 Keep in mind that fall colors can be beautiful at Zion National Park, and many people choose this time of year to visit.
-The weather is generally cooler for hiking but isn’t as dry.
+The weather is generally cooler for hiking.
+However, spring is the best time to visit because of the blooming wildflowers.

-Fall holidays like Labor Day and Columbus Day are just as crowded as summer holidays like Memorial Day.
-And while the Virgin River remains warm in winter, it’s a great time to explore the Narrows without worrying about dodging selfie sticks and view-blocking crowds!
+Fall holidays like Labor Day and Columbus Day can be just as crowded as summer holidays like Memorial Day.
+And while the Virgin River remains cold in winter, it’s a great time to explore the Narrows without worrying about dodging selfie sticks and view-blocking crowds!

 What to Pack For a Zion National Park Trip In March